 Who is the Health Policy Institute of Ohio?
-Founded in 2003 by a group of health foundations, the Health Policy Institute of Ohio partners with

-Founded in 2003 by a group of health foundations, the Health Policy Institute of Ohio partners with state policymakers and other stakeholders engaged in the policymaking process to advance evidence-informed policies that improve health, achieve equity, and lead to sustainable healthcare spending in Ohio.
+Founded in 2003 by a group of health foundations, the Health Policy Institute of Ohio partners with state and local policymakers and other stakeholders engaged in the policymaking process to advance evidence-informed policies that improve health, achieve equity, and lead to sustainable healthcare spending in Ohio.
 The intended outcome of HPIO's work is that Ohio is a model of health, well-being and economic vitality.
 HPIO provides leadership and expertise through policy research and analysis; assessment and planning; and program and policy evaluation.